Skip to content

 Inspection Season

 With all this Hat talk you’re probably thinking about your next inspection.
 That’s great!
 Inspections must be done during the growing season, and annually.
-To make life easier for you and your peer-reviewer, aim to get it scheduled early in spring if possible, so you’re not scrambling come September.
-Even if your inspection is not due til late summer or early fall, get it done early.
+To make life easier for you and your peer-reviewer, aim to get it scheduled early in your season if possible, so you’re not scrambling during peak harvest time.
+Even if your inspection is not due til later in the year, get it done when it fits best into your schedule.
 Then you’ll be ahead of the game this year and for years to come!

-And, to support your lofty early inspection goals, we’ve got newly revamped produce Inspection Reports, helpful inspection tips, and a fun film featuring CNG farmers, What to Expect When your Inspecting.
+And, to support your lofty early inspection goals, we’ve got newly revamped Produce Inspection Reports, helpful inspection tips, and a fun film featuring CNG farmers, What to Expect When You’re Inspecting.

 All members are expected to sign up for a Peer Review Class.
 The two classes offered in 2024 will be on April 10 and October 21.
 You’ll get a chance to practice all the Hats alongside fellow CNG farmers from all over North America—it’s super fun AND informative!